Deadlock over Iran's nuclear program and the Strait of Hormuz cripples peace efforts

 The Iraqi parliament has a month to approve Zaidi's cabinet and program for him to form a government.

-Kat Lonsdorf in Beirut, Lebanon, Jane Arraf in Amman, Jordan and Tina Kraja in Washington, D.C. contributed reporting to this story.
+Kat Lonsdorf in Beirut, Jane Arraf in Amman, Jordan, and Tina Kraja in Washington, D.C., contributed reporting to this story.

 Copyright 2026 NPR